ShreyasJenner/audio-metadata-reader/README.md

 1. Currently for mp3 when printing the frame list, explanation of the frame code has not been added.
 Users need to check what each code means and then print the result:
   - Eg, APIC -> means image data
+2. MP3 frame header reading has not been implemented yet (mp3_lut.c)
+3. Only JPEG files can currently be written.
+Support for other image formats has not yet been implemented